Federal Work Study

 Earn Part of Your College Costs

 Federal Work Study (FWS) is a need-based award that allows students to earn wages to help pay for college expenses.
+FWS is awarded, based on the Free Application for Federal Student Aid (FAFSA).
 Most work study positions are on campus in various College departments.
 These positions enable students to develop or enhance work experience in a variety of positions.
 Some positions allow for direct service to the general public and Oklahoma City Community College students.
 Typical positions include, receptionist, clerk, tutor, lab assistant.

-Contact the Graduation, Employment and Transfer services (GET) office for assistance with applying for student jobs.
+Contact the Student Life Office for assistance with applying for student jobs.
 Apply online at: www.occcjobs.com.

 Employment applications will be reviewed by Human Resources and selected students will be contacted for an interview.